translate/pootle/docs/developers/releasing.rst

        - :file:`requirements-pinned.txt` - the maximum available version when
          we released.
 Chances are we've tested with these and they are good.
-         Using this would prevent a person from intalling something newer but untested.
+         Using this would prevent a person from installing something newer but untested.

 ..
 FIXME check that these are actually packaged next time we build as they are